GliaX/faceshield/README.md

 The goal of this project is to create a low cost, high quality, reusable face shield that can be quickly deployed.

-This face shield is based on a design by Mike Doell (@mike_doell), recreated in FreeCAD and further adapted by Jake Bender with help from Glia's team of collaborators, designers, and testers, as well as engineering and design input from [Mosaic Manufacturing](https://www.mosaicmfg.com).
+This face shield is based on a previous design by Mike Doell (@mike_doell).
+This design was reimagined in FreeCAD and iterated upon by Jake Bender with help from Glia's team of collaborators, designers, and testers, as well as engineering and design input from [Mosaic Manufacturing](https://www.mosaicmfg.com).

-The existing face shield by @mike_doell is currently being sold at [Glia's online store](https://store.glia.org).
-The FreeCAD version is currently undergoing design changes and improvements, and is **not** currently being publicly distributed.

-To purchase the existing version, go to the [Glia Store](https://store.glia.org).
+This faceshield is currently available at the [Glia Store](https://store.glia.org).

 # Bill of Materials
 ## Printed parts